Want to make the Bhagavad Gita fun in schools in the Netherlands from group 5? Ancient image of two little girls holding Hindu sacred texts is spreading very quickly with a false claim

 New Delhi, June 30: There is a lot of fake news circulating on social media and spreading false information to the masses.
 Recently, a post went viral on several social media platforms, including Twitter, claiming that the Bhagavad Gita had become compulsory for students in the Netherlands from the 5th year.
 The statement in the message is incorrect.

-During a reverse image search on Google, the viral image, which is circulating with the false claim, was uploaded to the Iskon Desire Tree website in September 2013.
+During a reverse image search in Google, the viral image, which is circulating with the false claim, was uploaded to the Iskon Desire Tree website in September 2013.
 In particular, the International Society for the Conscience of Krishna (ISKCON), also known as the Hare Krishna movement, preaches the teachings of Lord Krishna.
 Did the United States use the image of Mahatma Basavishwar on the $ 100 bill?
-The distorted image spreads very quickly with a false claim; Here is the truth.
+The converted image spreads very quickly with a false statement; Here is the truth.

 Here is the viral post with the fake claim: